Michika: Geography

 Michika local government was created in 1976.
 It is located is bordered on the east by the Republic of Cameroon.
 On its northern border is Madagali local government, while it shares border to the west by the Askira/Uba local government area of Borno State.

 To the south, it is bordered by Mubi North and Hong local government areas.

 Origin of the settlement

 The word 'Michika' is the corrupted form of the Kamwe phrase for "Mwe-che ci-ka", which is the Kamwe word for "creeping in silently".
-Oral history has it that Michika (Mwecika) was founded around the late 15th century by Kwada Kwakaa who was a Prince and a hunter hunting on the plains and Michika hills.
+Oral history has it that Michika (Mwecika) was founded around the late 15th century by Kwada Kwakaa who was a Prince and a hunter hunting on the plains of Michika hills.